Skip to main content.

 Why did my bill jump this month?

-Rates are steady, so when your bill jumps, it's usually usage.
+Customer rates are frozen through 2027, so when your bill jumps, it's usually usage.
 The usual suspects: a heat wave that kept your AC running, a cold snap that triggered electric heat, or a billing cycle that captured more hot- or cold-weather days than usual.

 On a run of hot days, the AC runs longer.
 On cold mornings, electric heat runs hard.
 The equipment doesn’t care about the calendar or your budget.
 It responds to the temperature outside and the thermostat setting you select inside.